caltechlibrary/newt/README.md

   - `htdocs` this directory holds your static content needed by your web application
   - `*.sql` these are the SQL files used by your application to define your models and behaviors in Postgres
   - `templates` a template holding your template pages
-  - `app.yaml` would hold the a Newt router and code generator configuration file
+  - `app.yaml` would holds the configuration of our Newt tools
-  - `tmpl.yaml` holding the configuration for `newtmustache`, it cannot run on the same port as `newtrouter`.
   - `CITATION.cff` or `codemeta.json` for project metadata

 > Newt, a type of salamander, doesn't seek attention.
 It does its own thing.
 You only notice it if you look carefully.